Appraisal and evaluation

 6. The Green Book, Appraisal and Evaluation in Central Government published by HM Treasury provides more detailed guidance on the principles, techniques and procedures applicable in relation to appraisal and evaluation.
 The guidance in the Green Book has been adopted by the SG and applies to all organisations to which the SPFM is directly applicable.
 Specialist advisers (eg the SG's Analytical Services Divisions) should be consulted on the application of relevant guidance and the preparation of appraisals.

-7. The guidance in this section forms part of the Construction Procurement Manual published by the SG.
-The Construction Procurement Manual provides a policy and procedural framework for construction works projects and also applies to all organisations to which the SPFM is directly applicable.
+7. The guidance in this section forms part of the Client Guide to Construction Projects published by the SG.
+The guide provides a policy and procedural framework for construction works projects and also applies to all organisations to which the SPFM is directly applicable.

 8. Appraisal is normally the starting point for any proposal - but it is not a standard procedure.
 It is an ordered, but flexible, general approach to the analysis of proposals with implications for expenditure / use of resources.
 It should include not only economic analysis, but also other important information such as financing and/or human rights implications, arrangements for project management and plans for subsequent monitoring and evaluation.
 The principle of proportionality should be applied, so the scale of the appraisal will vary depending on the scale of the proposed project and its complexity, but an appraisal should normally include the following steps: